vippsas/vipps-epayment-api/migration.md

 ### Callbacks

-For payment callbacks, you no longer have to submit the `CallbackPrefix` as part of the Initiate Payment request.
+For payment callbacks, you no longer have to submit the `callbackPrefix` as part of the Initiate Payment request.
 Instead, you can use the [Webhooks API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api/features/webhooks) to register URLs that will receive callbacks whenever various events occur for your payments.

 The Webhooks API provides _Guaranteed Delivery_ callbacks.
 If the callback is not successfully received on your end, we will retry sending it for several days.
 In addition, you can now receive callbacks for _all_ adjustments to your payment.
 Head over to the [Webhooks documentation](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api/features/webhooks) to read more.